dart-lang/leak_tracker/README.md

 ### Addressed leak types

 The leak tracker can catch only certain types of leaks, in particular, related to timing of disposal and garbage collection.

-The tool assumes that, with proper memory management, an object's disposal and garbage collection should happen sequentially, close to each other.
-I.e. the object should be garbage collected during next garbage collection cycle after disposal.
+With proper memory management, this tool assumes that, an object's disposal and garbage collection occur in quick succession.
+That is, the object should be garbage collected during next garbage collection cycle after disposal.

 By monitoring disposal and Garbage Collect events, the tool detects different types of leaks: